-Clinical practice courses are graded as PASS or FAIL.
+Clinical practice courses are graded as pass or fail.

-To receive credit in Nursing Practice III: Acute Care II Practice (Surgical), the learner must complete all course requirements which includes one written care plan assignment, reflective journaling and a passing grade on the final evaluation.
+To receive credit in Nursing Practice IV: Comprehensive Practice, the learner must complete all course requirements which include reflective journaling and a passing grade on the final evaluation.
 A passing grade means that the student was able to satisfactorily meet all expectations in the course.
 Course credit will not be given if only parts of the course have been completed.